FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/README.md

 * KNN didn’t perform well with 51% AUC
 * Using AUC, logistic regression, Random Forest and Adaboost gave better accuracy score.
 * XGBoost retained due to better f1 score compared to Adaboost
-* Best models didn’t used all the features - Possibly of reduce our features
+* Best models didn’t used all the features - Possibility to reduce our features

 #### PCA
 The purpose of the PCA is to reduce the features in the dataset into components while preserving the maximum amount of information possible.
 The components can be used for modeling afterwards.
 Graphs below showed respectively a visual to understand PCA and the results of the model using PCA.
 SVM was incorporated at this stage as the components might be hardly be able to get classified (as shown in the 3D graph - a representation of the first 3 components) and SVM is good as classifying in such case.